GreyGuoweiChen/VirBot/README.md

     ```

 ## Usage:
+The VirBot is friendly to use.
+It requires input as fasta format and will return the fasta format output file with the identified RNA virus sequences.

 ```
 # If the environment variables path is correctly set and you run VirBot.py as an executable file.